opinsys/opinsys-documentation/README.md

 * are located in assets/images

 #### Styles (.styl)
-* are locates in assets/styles
+* are located in assets/styles

 ### Publish site to gh-pages
 * Edit/add/remove files at your local development enviroment.
 When you are done: